CubCare blogs.

 Before you spiral — this can be completely normal.

-Symptoms can fluctuate hard between 6 and 10 weeks.
+Symptoms can fluctuate significantly between 6 and 10 weeks.
 Early pregnancy is hormonally intense, and your body does not adapt to that in a neat straight line.

 Pregnancy symptoms can disappear overnight at 6–8 weeks because hormone levels and symptom sensitivity fluctuate in early pregnancy.
 Nausea, fatigue and breast tenderness often come and go during the first trimester.
 A sudden change in symptoms alone is not a reliable sign of miscarriage — but heavy bleeding or severe pain should always be checked.